-With both HDB and bank loans, you can make use of your CPF OA savings to service the downpayment.
+With both HDB and bank loans, you can make use of your CPF OA savings, cash, or a mixture of both to service the downpayment.
 However, there is a difference in how much you can use in the longer term, and hence, how much cash you’ll have to pay upfront.

-HDB Housing Loan Downpayment: Minimum 20%, Can Be Fully Paid with CPF OA
+HDB Loan Downpayment: Minimum 20%, Can Be Fully Paid with CPF OA

-Assuming a direct purchase, when you take out an HDB housing loan, the minimum downpayment is 20%, which you can pay off fully with your CPF if you have enough savings in your Ordinary Account.
+Assuming a direct purchase, when you take out an HDB housing loan, the minimum downpayment is 20%, which you can pay off fully with your CPF if you have enough savings in your CPF OA.
 This means you may not need to fork out a single cent (for your downpayment at least).

 Bank Loan Downpayment: Minimum 25%, of Which 5% Must Be in Cash

 Bank loans require a significantly higher downpayment of 25%.
 Of that, at least 5% needs to be made in cash, while the remaining 20% can come from housing grants or your CPF.

 Having difficulty visualising how the percentages translate into dollars and cents?
 Here’s an example.

 Let’s Say You Buy a $600,000 HDB Flat

 Exception: If you are buying a resale flat, you will need to account for the deposit to the seller, which is an upfront cash cost that can go up to $5,000.